 Simply put, New Yorkers face limited recoveries in workplace accident lawsuits.
 There was a time when you could sue your employer if you were hurt on the job for any negligence on their part.
 But that all changed in the early 1900s with the enactment of the Workers’ Compensation Law.
 The law sought to help both employers and employees by setting guidelines for medical and wage benefits an employee receives when becoming injured or ill as a result of the workplace environment.

 Are you out of luck if you are seriously injured on the job?
 Not necessarily.
 You cannot sue your employer directly for an injury that happened to you.
-Often others contributed to your injuries and they can be sued is civil court.
-It is what we lawyers refer to as a “third party” claims.
-For example, if you sustain an accident while operating crane you may have civil defendants.
+Often, other parties may have contributed to your injuries, and they can be sued in civil court.
+It is what we lawyers refer to as “third party” claims.
+For example, if you sustain an accident while operating a crane, you may have civil defendants.
 Did the steering mechanism or the brakes malfunction?
 Was the job site unsafe for operating the crane?
 The crane manufacturer and the job site owner and general contractor may be liable for your accident and injuries.
 You may have a valid workplace accident lawsuit.

 WHAT DO I DO IF I HAVE A WORKPLACE ACCIDENT?

 As always, we are most concerned with your medical care and well-being.
 So, make sure that you seek medical treatment as soon after the accident as possible.
 There are also certain requirements under the Workers’ Compensation law about giving your employer notice that you were injured on the job.
 It is a “notice” requirement under the statute, and it says that you must give your employer a written report of the accident within thirty days of it’s happening.